Jeremy Bamber: Life in prison

 Jeremy Bamber is currently confined at HM Prison Wakefield.
-Whilst there, he has worked as a peer partner, which involves helping other prisoners to read and write, and won several awards for transcribing books in the prison's braille workshop.
+While there, he has worked as a peer partner, which involves helping other prisoners to read and write, and won several awards for transcribing books in the prison's braille workshop.
 In 2001, The Times alleged that he had been treated with indulgence at HM Prison Long Lartin, Worcestershire, where prisoners were given the key to their cells.
-Among the allegations claimed that he studied for his GCSE in Sociology and Media Studies, had a daily badminton lesson, and drew pictures of supermodels in an art class, which he later sold through an outside agent.
+Among the allegations were claims that he studied for his GCSE in Sociology and Media Studies, had a daily badminton lesson, and drew pictures of supermodels in an art class, which he later sold through an outside agent.

-A group of outside supporters has formed around Bamber, and he has reportedly developed several close relationships with women since his conviction.
+He has a group of outside supporters, and he has reportedly developed several close relationships with women since his conviction.
 He defended himself on one occasion from a knife attack by another prisoner by using a broken bottle, and on another received twenty-eight stitches on his neck after being attacked while making a telephone call.
 In 1994, Bamber called a radio station from Long Lartin prison to declare his innocence.